xmtrinidad/DigitalOcean-Walkthrough/README.md

 # Digital Ocean -- Uploading a PHP Website

-In this repo I will document how to upload a local PHP website with a local MySQL database to [DigitalOcean](https://www.digitalocean.com/).
-Below is a list of tutorials that I found helpful while learning how to use DigitalOcean and website hosting associated concepts.
+In this repo I will document how to upload a local PHP website that uses MySQL to [DigitalOcean](https://www.digitalocean.com/).

+Below is a list of tutorials that I found helpful while learning how to use DigitalOcean:

 ### Deployment Guides
 |   Source   | Link  |
 | ---------- | ----- |
 | Traversy Media | [YouTube](https://www.youtube.com/watch?v=BUasdmczmMw) |
 | Codecourse | [YouTube](https://www.youtube.com/playlist?list=PLfdtiltiRHWFuRwcp93nixCyT7zhHWUi1) |

+The following resources are related to cloud computing and networking technologies that are helpful to know about when deploying a website:

 ### Concepts
 |   Concept   | Link  |